yuanj07/FSEG/Readme.md

-# fFactorization-based segmentation algorithm
+# Factorization-based segmentation algorithm

 This software implements the factorization-based segmentation algorithm, which is described in

 **J. Yuan, D. L. Wang, and A. M. Cheriyadat.
 Factorization-based texture segmentation.
-IEEE Transactions on Image Processing, 2015.
+IEEE Transactions on Image Processing, 2015.**

 This is a software for non-commercial purpose.
 Please contact the author for commercial use.